THE OPENING SPEECH AT PHAP NHAN TEMPLE ON THE BUDDHA VESAK CELEBRATION DAY

 Propagating the Dharma for 45 years, everything the Buddha has taught is like holding leaves in the palm of the hand to help people recognize and transform suffering, and help them live their lives of peacefulness and happiness right in this world.

-Before entering Nirvana, in Dīgha Nikāya, Mahāparinibbāna, Sutta Number 16, the Buddha has taught: “Dear disciples, the dharmas are changing and impermanent.
-Be diligent in studying and practicing the Buddhadharma more and more, to bring peace, joy, and and happiness to oneself and to other people right in this world.
+Before entering Nirvana, in Dīgha Nikāya, Mahāparinibbāna, Sutta Number 16, the Buddha has taught: “Dear disciples, all things on earth are changing and impermanent.
+Be diligent in studying and practicing the Buddha Dharma more and more, to bring peace, joy, and happiness to oneself and other people right in this world.
 These are my practical, essential, and ultimate teachings for you all.”

-In 544 B.C.E., at the age of 80, the Buddha passed away peacefully, he lied down on his right hip, his left leg extended over right leg, his head turned the Northern direction under twin trees in Sala forest, Kusinagar district, India today.
+In 544 B.C.E., (624 B.C.E. – 80 = 544 +2024 = 2568) at the age of 80, the Buddha passed away peacefully, he lied down on his right hip, his left leg extended over right leg, his head turned the Northern direction under twin trees in Sala forest, Kusinagar district, India today.

-To express our deep respect and gratitude to the World-Honored One, today at Pháp Nhãn Temple, the 2647th Buddha’s Birthday Celebration, as disciples of the Buddha, we vow to live correctly with the right Dharma by being aware not to do evil, to do good, to keep the body and mind purified, this is the Buddha’s teaching to benefit all living things and living beings.
+To express our deep respect and gratitude to the World-Honored One, today at Pháp Nhãn Temple, the 2648th Buddha’s Birthday Celebration, as disciples of the Buddha, we vow to live correctly with the right Dharma by vowing not to do evil, to do good, to keep the body and mind purified, this is the Buddha’s teaching to benefit all living things and living beings.
 That is the reason for today’s Vesak Ceremony.

 NAMO THE ORIGINAL MASTER SAKYAMUNI BUDDHAYA